ConnorHanlon/telegramBusBot/README.md

 - BusCommand abstract class was originally designed to have an implemented execute method, and leave the formatResponse and formatRequest method implementation up to the commands that extend the class.
 However I did not want to have to instantiate a command object to format the responses and requests.
-Additionally, BusCommand's execute requires the use of generics, and as stated previously Object Arrays cannot be cast to generic arrays.
+Additionally, BusCommand's execute required the use of generics, and as stated previously Object Arrays cannot be cast to generic arrays.

-### Notes

-- StringBuffer was used over StringBuilder because it is thread safe
+- Generics type parameter cannot be used with static methods because the methods and variables would then be shared between the generic classes.